alfredkam/PHYLO/README.md

 =====
 Master Branch contains the most recent experimental release

+feature/RNA Branch is used for PHYLO-RNA experimental development

 feature/integration Branch is used for integration testing

 Production Branch contains the most recent stable release